About The Billfish

 This year Dan Whitener and Abbott Ayloush are taking over the helm of the tournament.

 The funds are helping to support Avalon Search and Rescue, Catalina Island Medical Center Foundation, and other Avalon charities in support of kids programs.

-The Invitational begins each year with the Captain’s Meeting on Thursday night where anglers picked up their cameras with time and date stamps set.
-Rules were discussed and strategies were laid out, all supported with an abundance of fine food and drink.
+The Invitational begins each year with the Captain’s Meeting on Thursday night.
+Rules are discussed and strategies are laid out, all supported with an abundance of fine food and drink.

 For 20 years, Cheryl Melville, S/C Connie Wiseman, Julie Christiansen and Sandy Shugart, lovingly known as “The Galley Slaves” cooked all of the food.
 In 2013, at the 20-year anniversary, the Galley Slaves declared their freedom from cooking and retired.